axboe/liburing/CONTRIBUTING.md

 A good commit explains the WHY of a commit - explain the reason for this commit to exist.
-Don't explain what the code in commit does, that should be readily apparent from just reading the code. liburing commits follow the following format:
+Don't explain what the code in commit does, that should be readily apparent from just reading the code.
+If that isn't the case, then a comment in the code is going to be more useful than a lengthy explanation in the commit message. liburing commits use the following
+format:

 Title